 NATURAL DISASTERS RISK : MEDIUM

 The country of Utah where Salt Lake City is situated has been through several terrible natural disasters over the years, from floods and mudslides to avalanches and snowstorms, and even tornadoes.
 It's hard to determine what disaster could hit which area but in case of emergency, follow the authorities' advice.

 MUGGING RISK : LOW

-You shouldn't worry about being mugged or kidnapped in Salt Lake City, since it really isn't a common occurrence: namely, compared to other major cities in the nation, Salt Lake City has relatively low violent crime rates.
+You shouldn't worry about being mugged or kidnapped in Salt Lake City since it isn't a common occurrence: namely, compared to other major cities in the nation, Salt Lake City has relatively low violent crime rates.